 Dam Removal Benefits People and Nature

 In March 2017, TNC and its partners transformed planning into action with the permanent removal of Lock and Dam 6.
 This bold move was made possible by passage of the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016, which included language de-authorizing four locks and dams on the Green River and one on the Barren River.

 “The Conservancy played a major role in building support for the legislation among stakeholders, and Senator Mitch McConnell and Representative Brett Guthrie proved instrumental in getting the bill passed,” says David Phemister, TNC’s State Director in Kentucky.

 The legislation directs the U.S. Amy Corps of Engineers to transfer ownership of the locks and dams, and associated acreage, to various state and local entities, in several cases for the specific purpose of removing the structures from the river.

 Phemister adds, “This is a huge step forward in our efforts to make the Green River healthier, safer and more valuable for a growing outdoor recreation economy.”

-In addition to new outdoor recreation opportunities, removing Lock 6 and other aging structures will yield conservation benefits for the entire Green River system.
+In addition to new outdoor recreation opportunities, removing Lock and Dam 6 and other aging structures will yield conservation benefits for the entire Green River system.
 Allowing for a more fully functional watershed benefits wildlife, including one of the most diverse assemblages of freshwater mussels in the world—species which serve as natural filters for these waters that provide drinking water to the local community.

 Hensley says, “Removing this infrastructure from federal ownership presents an enormous opportunity to secure water supply, economic, recreation and conservation wins for the region.
 I look forward to what lies ahead."